 The Academic Advisor places the potential graduate in the Career Resource Course while they are in their last term of their program.
-The course is designed to assist the students in preparing their resume and cover letter, organizing their job search, and defining interview questions.
+This instructor-led course is designed to assist the students in preparing their resume and cover letter, organizing their job search, and defining interview questions.